-All students enrolled at JCFS are assigned a school social worker.
+All students enrolled at the Knapp School are assigned a school social worker.
 The frequency and duration of individual and group counseling is specified in each student's IEP.
 Additional parent and/or family counseling services are provided as clinically indicated.
 Clinical activities and modalities include the following: